skillsreactor/skillsreactor.com/_videos/random-value-javascript-array.md

 ---
-name: Get a Random Value from a JavaScript Array
+title: Get a Random Value from a JavaScript Array
 description: >-
     How to use the global Math object to retrieve a random array value from a JavaScript array.
     We first generate a random integer between 0 (inclusive) and the length of the array (exclusive).